giantswarm/docs/sources/index.md

 We currently have three sections in our docs:

 ### <i class="fa fa-cogs"></i> [Installation](installation/cheatsheet.md)
-This section gets you started with Giant Swarm: how to install the CLI and get up and running.
+This section gets you started with Giant Swarm: How to install the CLI and get up and running.

  * [Cheat sheet](./installation/cheatsheet.md)
  * [Getting started, part 1](./installation/gettingstarted.md)